Get results. Guaranteed.

 I am a graduate of the University of North Carolina at Chapel Hill.
 I achieved my bachelor of the arts degree in psychology.
 I have since begun a post baccalaureate certificate program for computer science.
 I love teaching students because I believe that education is a key that can unlock so many opportunities.
 The ability to help someone reach that is very rewarding.

-Greg: Raleigh-Durham MCAT course instructor
+Vincent: Raleigh-Durham MCAT course instructor

 Nicole: Raleigh-Durham MCAT course instructor